More Photos

 B

-Enjoy a relaxed breakfast and perhaps a final stroll around the town before making your onward journey.
+Enjoy a relaxed breakfast and perhaps a final stroll around town before making your onward journey.

 Meals